What legal entity should I buy my property into?

 As you’ll be running this business like a business, your mission will be to make money.
 It would therefore not make sense in most instances to buy residential in a company.

-To get the money out of the company, you have a few options: you’re able to pay yourself a salary (for management) or invoice the company for work done.
-Please make sure that this is done legally – consult your tax consultant!
+To get the money out of the company, you have a few options.
+You can pay yourself a salary (for management or as a director) or invoice the company for work.

 If your company makes a profit, you will need to pay tax.
-All profit in a company is taxed at 28%, as dictated by SARS
+All profit in a company is taxed at 28%, as dictated by SARS.

 When selling a property, you will be liable to pay capital gains tax (CGT) – 18.6%.
 If you want to pay out that money into your own pocket, then you will be paying dividends tax on top of that.

-Deregistration
+COmpany Deregistration

 It’s not just the auditors and SARS that need to know about your company and profit.
 You need to submit annual returns to the CPIC.
 They need to know if the company is still alive and going well.
 This quote by Riaan van Deventer was so strong, I decided to copy and paste it as found!

-Riaan van Deventer, Head of Real Estate at Engel & Völkers Southern Africa
+–Riaan van Deventer, Head of Real Estate at Engel & Völkers Southern Africa

 If the CPIC deregisters your company because they didn’t get the needed communications, there are exceptionally painful processes in place to reinstate a company.
 Note that it is time-consuming and will make you cry non-stop for quite a few months, if not years.
 It is therefore recommended that you stay compliant.